gechandesu/v-cross-compilation-example/README.md

 docker build . -t vlang-cross:latest-trixie
 ```

-The container image is large (a little over 2GiB) due to the number of libraries
+The container image is large (almost 3GiB) due to the number of libraries
 required for cross-compilation.
 The size could actually be reduced, but that's
 what Debian provides by default in the `crossbuild-essential-*` packages.
 For
 the same reason, building the image isn't very fast (up to ~3 minutes for me).